Treating and Managing Asthma

 • Anticholinergics3 are a medicine that can be inhaled using a metered-dose inhaler or nebulized from a solution.
 This medicine is usually used in combination with an inhaled corticosteroid and should be taken daily for long-term control.
 They are often added on to treatment to relieve cough, mucus production, wheeze or chest tightness; some common anticholinergics are ipratropium and tiotropium.

-• Leukotriene modifiers3 are medications taking in pill form that block the effect of leukotrienes or stop your body from producing them.
-This blocking helps your breathing tubes to relax and also make less mucus; common leukotriene modifiers include montelukast, zafirlukast and zileuton.
+• Leukotriene modifiers3 are medications taken in pill form that block the effect of leukotrienes or stop your body from producing them.
+This blocking helps your breathing tubes relax and also make less mucus; common leukotriene modifiers include montelukast, zafirlukast, and zileuton.

 • Corticosteroids1 (or steroids) are most often inhaled; it is important to rinse out your mouth with water immediately after using them to avoid getting thrush, a yeast infection in your throat.
 Common inhaled steroids include budesonide, beclomethasone, fluticasone, and mometasone.
 Some corticosteroids come in pill form and are usually used for short periods of time in special circumstances, such as when your symptoms are getting worse.3 Oral corticosteroids have serious long-term side effects compared to inhaled corticosteroids, so their use is limited.
 Common oral steroids include prednisone, prednisolone and dexamethasone.

-• Add-on therapy2 includes biologics which are shots or infusions given every few weeks.
+• Add-on therapy2 includes biologics, which are shots or infusions given every few weeks.
 They work by targeting a cell or protein in your body to prevent airway swelling.
-They are for moderate-to-severe asthma that is hard to treat with other medicines, or people with asthma dependent on oral corticosteroids.
+They are for moderate to severe asthma that is hard to treat with other medicines, or for people with asthma who are dependent on oral corticosteroids.
 They are for specific types of asthma and will not work for everyone.
 With adding a biologic, inhaled and oral steroids might be able to be reduced or discontinued over time.4

 The Asthma Action Plan5,6

-Asthma action plans are management tools the asthma care team can create with you as part of your treatment plan.
-Asthma education and a management plan has the potential to reduce missed school/workdays, unscheduled clinic visits, and the likelihood of needing emergency services.
+Asthma Action Plans are management tools the asthma care team can create with you as part of your treatment plan.
+Asthma education and a management plan have the potential to reduce missed school/workdays, unscheduled clinic visits, and the likelihood of needing emergency services.
 This will also empower you to prevent your symptoms from getting worse and to take your prescribed controller/rescue medications as written in the plan.
-The 5 effective elements of asthma action plans as follows:
+The 5 effective elements of Asthma Action Plans as follows:

 • How to identify allergens or irritants to avoid